elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-phosphorylation-facilitate-energy-transfer-in-the-atp-and-adp-cycle.md

 url: /learn/biology/questions/how-does-phosphorylation-facilitate-energy-transfer-in-the-atp-and-adp-cycle
 score: -1.0
 related_article1:
-    id: 170983
+    id: 170981
+    title: >-
-    title: What is the role of NADPH and NADH in coupled reactions such as cholesterol biosynthesis?
+        What are the roles of ATP, NADPH, and NADH as activated energy carriers in cells?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-nadph-and-nadh-in-coupled-reactions-such-as-cholesterol-biosynthesis
+    url: /learn/biology/questions/what-are-the-roles-of-atp-nadph-and-nadh-as-activated-energy-carriers-in-cells
 related_article2:
-    id: 170979
+    id: 170977
-    title: Describe the structure of ATP and the significance of phosphoanhydride bonds.
+    title: >-
+        How do enzymes lower activation energy in reaction coupling?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-atp-and-the-significance-of-phosphoanhydride-bonds
+    url: /learn/biology/questions/how-do-enzymes-lower-activation-energy-in-reaction-coupling
 related_article3:
-    id: 170977
+    id: 170987
-    title: How do enzymes lower activation energy in reaction coupling?
+    title: >-
+        What is the significance of glucose-1-phosphate as a common intermediate in sucrose synthesis?
     subject: Biology
-    url: /learn/biology/questions/how-do-enzymes-lower-activation-energy-in-reaction-coupling
+    url: /learn/biology/questions/what-is-the-significance-of-glucose1phosphate-as-a-common-intermediate-in-sucrose-synthesis
 related_article4:
-    id: 170984
+    id: 170990
-    title: Outline the sequential reactions and energy changes that occur during glycolysis.
+    title: >-
+        How are equilibrium constants calculated, and what do they indicate about delta G zero values?
     subject: Biology
-    url: /learn/biology/questions/outline-the-sequential-reactions-and-energy-changes-that-occur-during-glycolysis
+    url: /learn/biology/questions/how-are-equilibrium-constants-calculated-and-what-do-they-indicate-about-delta-g-zero-values
 related_article5:
     id: 170980
+    title: >-
-    title: Explain the ATP cycle in terms of hydrolysis and phosphorylation.
+        Explain the ATP cycle in terms of hydrolysis and phosphorylation.
     subject: Biology
     url: /learn/biology/questions/explain-the-atp-cycle-in-terms-of-hydrolysis-and-phosphorylation
 ---